Premier of Alberta

-The premier of Alberta is the first minister for the Canadian province of Alberta, and the province's head of government.
-The current premier is Danielle Smith, leader of the United Conservative Party, who was sworn in on October 11, 2022.
+The premier of Alberta is the head of government and first minister of the Canadian province of Alberta.
+The current premier is Danielle Smith, leader of the governing United Conservative Party, who was sworn in on October 11, 2022.

-The premier of the province deals with specific areas relating to Alberta and Alberta's relation on the national scene.
-The premier acts as a representative for the Legislative Assembly of Alberta and the Members of the Legislative Assembly (MLA) are in turn the representatives of the people of Alberta.
+The premier of Alberta is the leader of the legislative majority in the Alberta Legislature.
+The premier selects ministers of the Crown to the Executive Council of Alberta (the "cabinet") and as such is the head of the government in Alberta.
+The premier is the first minister representing Alberta towards the federal government and the other provinces and territories in Canada.

+By constitutional convention the premier is normally a Member of the Legislative Assembly (MLA).

 Duties and functions

 To be effective, accountable and in line with custom, the premier is expected to hold a seat in the legislature, so the premier serves as the MLA for a riding and is elected as MLA by the constituents of that constituency.
-As with most government leaders in a parliamentary system, the premier usually wins his or her own election as MLA easily.
+As with most government leaders in a parliamentary system, the premier usually wins their own election as MLA easily.
 However, on occasion, a premier has not been re-elected to their seat in a general election, forcing them to run in a by-election in a constituency that comes empty by the resignation of the sitting MLA or other incident.
 The most recent case of this was Don Getty, who lost his Edmonton-Whitemud seat in the 1989 election and then ran and was elected in a by-election in Stettler.
 In 2022 Danielle Smith was elected party leader without holding a seat in the legislative assembly, thus becoming premier, and within a few weeks won a seat in a by-election.

-The premier of Alberta's responsibilities include administering provincial laws, enacting legislation, and regulating industry.
-The premier is responsible for promoting Alberta's interests via the federal government and serves as the chief representative of Alberta to the rest of Canada.